Beck's Record Club

-Record Club is a musical project initiated by Beck Hansen in June 2009.
+Record Club was a musical project initiated by Beck in June 2009.

-The purpose of the project is to cover an entire album by another artist in one day, using an informal and fluid collective of musicians.
-Albums covered as of July 2010 are The Velvet Underground's The Velvet Underground & Nico, Leonard Cohen's Songs of Leonard Cohen, Skip Spence's Oar, INXS's Kick, and Yanni's Yanni Live at the Acropolis.
+The purpose of the project was to cover an entire album by another artist in one day, using an informal and fluid collective of musicians.
+Albums covered were The Velvet Underground's The Velvet Underground & Nico, Leonard Cohen's Songs of Leonard Cohen, Skip Spence's Oar, INXS's Kick, and Yanni's Yanni Live at the Acropolis.
 Video footage of every performance has been made available on Beck's website.